Soham murders: Motive

 Huntley's motive for killing the children is unknown; minutes prior to encountering Wells and Chapman, he is known to have had an argument with Carr, ending in his slamming the phone down.
-Huntley had allegedly suspected Carr of conducting affairs throughout their relationship, leading his mother and some police officers to suspect he had killed the two girls in a fit of jealous rage.
-However, prior to his trial, a criminal profile had resulted in his being ruled by an eminent criminal psychologist as a "latent, predatory paedophile" who had lured Wells and Chapman into his home in a moment of opportunism.
+Huntley had allegedly suspected Carr of conducting affairs throughout their relationship, leading his mother and some police officers to suspect that he had killed the two girls in a fit of jealous rage.
+However, prior to his trial, a criminal profile had resulted in him being described by an eminent criminal psychologist as a "latent, predatory paedophile" who had lured Wells and Chapman into his home in a moment of opportunism.

 The prosecution contended at Huntley's trial that a likely sexual motive existed for the murders.
-Testimony from Carr had indicated her suspicions sexual activity had occurred in their home in her absence as, although Huntley had insisted throughout their relationship that Carr perform all domestic chores, she noticed that he had washed the quilts, pillow cases and sheets of their bed in her absence.
+Testimony from Carr had indicated her suspicions that sexual activity had occurred in their home in her absence as, although Huntley had insisted throughout their relationship that Carr perform all domestic chores, she noticed that he had washed the quilts, pillow cases and sheets of their bed in her absence.
 Pathological evidence retrieved from the bodies suggested that at least one of the girls had been subjected to a sexual assault either before or after her murder.
-However, this was not disclosed to the jury at Huntley's trial, where Dr Nathaniel Cary, a Home Office pathologist, explained the bodies were too decomposed and fire-damaged to determine an exact cause of death or if either girl had been subjected to a sexual assault.
+However, this was not disclosed to the jury at Huntley's trial, where Nathaniel Cary, a Home Office pathologist, explained the bodies were too decomposed and fire-damaged to determine an exact cause of death or whether either girl had been subjected to a sexual assault.

 Prosecutors at Huntley's trial contended he had lured the children into his house with a likely sexual motivation, but investigators found no evidence of premeditation in relation to the murders.
 At the September 2005 hearing in which the minimum term Huntley should serve before any parole eligibility was decided, Mr Justice Moses stated: "There is a likelihood of [a] sexual motivation, but there was no evidence of sexual activity, and it remains no more than a likelihood."